Elvis!!! Ann-Margret!!! The 60th Anniversary Of VIVA LAS VEGAS!

 Reception and Legacy

 Viva Las Vegas was the 14th highest-grossing movie of 1964.
-The film earned over $9 million dollars ($80 million dollars when adjusted for inflation).
+The film earned over $9 million ($80 million when adjusted for inflation).
 It has remained popular over the decades, and counts director Steven Spielberg as a member of its fanbase.
 Spielberg considers it as one of his all-time favorite movies.

 If You Enjoyed This Article We Recommend: